 Figure 1: The lytic cycle of the bacteriophage

 To view this phenomenon, we prepared a 35mm Ibidi dish with a nutritive LB agar medium with both the bacteria and bacteriophages mixed in.
-Then, the bacteria were imaged using the 3D Cell Explorer at 37°C for 2hrs with images being captured every 30 sec.
+Then, the bacteria were imaged using the live cell imaging microscope from Nanolive – 3D Cell Explorer – at 37°C for 2 hours with images being captured every 30 seconds.

 Take a look at the action: